Mythili-2002/Mythili-2002/README.md

 - 👯 I’m looking to collaborate on web development and Python-related projects.

-- 🤔 I’m looking for help with the PYTHON language related projects.
+- 🤔 I’m looking for help with the PYTHON related projects.

 - ⚡ Fun fact: I love sleeping 😴